Therapy for: High-Visibility Career Pressure, & Fall out

-Therapy for high-visibility fallout, reputational strain, and the private impact of public life
+Therapy for high-visibility fallout, reputational strain, stress, and the private impact of public life

 “And that visibility which makes us most vulnerable is that which also is the source of our greatest strength.” -Audre Lorde